skiadas/TheoryCompCourse/notes/cfg.md

 ### Chomsky Normal form

-It is occasionally convenient to bring all CTGs to a "normalized" form.
+It is occasionally convenient to bring all CFGs to a "normalized" form.
 This is called the **Chomsky Normal Form**.

 > A grammar is in a Chomsky Normal Form if every rule is of the form:
 > $$A \to BC$$